 Uniden R3 VS R7 Comparison Table

 The new design is the most apparent of changes from the R3 to the R7.
-There is a bigger display and a seemingly different orientation, but curious enough the official manual for the R7 indicates the same dimensions and weight.
+There are a bigger display and a seemingly different orientation, but curious enough the official manual for the R7 indicates the same dimensions and weight.

-Both radar detectors use an OLED display, but the R7’s is noticeably larger to accommodate a new feature: the directional arrows.
+Both radar detectors use an OLED display, but the R7’s are noticeably larger to accommodate a new feature: the directional arrows.
 Previously seen on the Valentine One and the Escort Max Ci 360, the once patented addition is now also available on the R7.

-The necessity of having one is contested by many radar detector users, considering the feature as a luxury, but there are also a sizable number from the community who wanted to see it on equipment other than the V1.
+The necessity of having one is contested by many radar detector users, considering the feature as a luxury, but there is also a sizable number from the community who wanted to see it on equipment other than the V1.
 Uniden R7 gives users the option to change the colors based on the band for convenience.
 Colors also indicate signal strength.

 On the R3, the brightness can automatically adjust based on the time.
 While useful for many, those driving on places with higher altitudes may benefit more from the R7’s ambient light sensor, also present in the DRF8 and DRF9.
 This removes the need to manually adjust the brightness for better reading.
 When it comes to legibility, we see no difference between the two models.

 The button placement is a little different on the R7.
 Most remain at the top, such as power buttons, menu, and volume but then there are little changes.
 The mute button is placed in front of the R3, right below the OLED display, but the mute button is on the left side for the R7.
 This is an unusual choice based on other radar detectors but not one to bother us that much.

 The port for the power cable, while technically not a button, is now on the right side, away from the view of the driver.
 It is also now for Micro USB instead of Mini USB.
 On the R7, the display is tilted to the left, which is good for right-hand traffic countries including the United States and Canada where Uniden markets its detectors the most.